colinmxs/TstFxtr/README.md

 }
 ```

-Simply add a static using clause `using static TstFxtr.GenFxtr;`
+Simply add a static using clause: `using static TstFxtr.GenFxtr;`
+Works best for well-designed domain classes leveraging ctor dependency injection.